 Salinger witnessed first-hand the rise to power of the Nazi regime.
 After the war, he was hospitalized for depression and post-traumatic stress disorder.
 After the hospital, Salinger began work on The Catcher in the Rye.

-Overview of the Book | The Catcher in the Rye by J.D.
+Book Overview | The Catcher in the Rye by J.D.
 Salinger

-The Catcher in the Rye is an iconic, arguably classic American novel.
+The Catcher in the Rye is an iconic, classic American novel.
 It is an existential coming-of-age story that deals with the adventure of a likeable opinionated young narrator and themes and symbols that are highly relatable to society and modern life.
-The book was a best seller and received many positive reviews, including a selection by the Book-of-the-Month Club.
+This book was a best seller and received many positive reviews, including a selection by the Book-of-the-Month Club.

-In 2005, the novel was included on Time Magazine’s list of the 100 best English-language novels written.
+In 2005, it was included on Time Magazine’s list of the 100 best English-language novels written.
 In 2003, it was listed at number 15 on the BBC’s survey The Big Read, and it was ranked as one of the 100 best English-language novels of the 20th century by its readers.

 Written by: J.D.
 Salinger

-Genres: coming-of-age fiction, Realist fiction
+Genres: coming-of-age fiction, Realistic fiction

 Language: English